litestar-org/litestar/docs/lib/usage/starlite-app/app-hooks.rst

 A typical real-world use case utilising these hooks would be for managing database connections to your Starlite application.
-When you need to establish a database connection on application startup and close it gracefully upon shutdown, these are the hooks which you'll need.
+When you need to establish a database connection on application startup and close it gracefully upon shutdown, these are the hooks which you will need.

 Here's an example code snippet showcasing this real-world scenario.
 It makes use of the async engine in `SQLAlchemy <https://docs.sqlalchemy.org/en/latest/orm/extensions/asyncio.html>`_ to create a database